Staked Turbidity Barrier

-When compared to the standard silt fence, staked silt control barriers feature an impermeable material rather than a permeable woven fabric.
+When compared to the standard silt fence, staked silt control barriers are constructed from impermeable PVC material rather than permeable woven fabric.
 This helps to redirect water flows rather than allow water to continuously pass through the fence.

 - Easily Located

-Learn how these barriers help Protect your Watershed
+Learn how staked silt barrier helps Protect your Watershed

 Staked Silt Control Barrier Installation

-- Dig an 8 inch deep trench along the desired flow control path placing fill on up slope side of trench.
+- Dig an 8 inch deep trench along the desired flow control path, placing fill on the upslope side of trench.

-- On down slope side of trench install 1”x 1” wooden stakes (re-bar or similar) on 6’ centers maximum.
-These are to protrude 36” above the gradient.
+- On the downslope side of trench, install 1”x 1” wooden stakes (re-bar or similar) on 6’ centers maximum, protruding 36” above the gradient.

-- Unroll the Silt Barrier and fasten to stakes with ties – 36 inches attached to stakes and 8 inches in trench.
+- Unroll the silt barrier and fasten to stakes – 36 inches attached to stakes and 8 inches in trench.